faucetsdn/udmi/docs/gateway.md

 ## Gateway Operation

-There are two modes for gateway operation: _static_ and _dynamic_.
-In the _dynamic_ mode, the gateway functionality is configured dynamically through gateway _config_ messages, which tell it the local devices it should proxy for.
-In a _static_ gateway configuration, the gateway will be statically configured to proxy a set of devices, essentially ignoring any information in the associated _config_ block.
+There are two modes for gateway operation: _implicit_ and _explicit_.
+In the _explicit_ mode, the gateway functionality is configured dynamically through gateway _config_ messages, which tell it the local devices it should proxy for.
+In a _implicit_ gateway configuration, the gateway will be directly configured to proxy a set of devices, essentially ignoring any gateway information in the associated _config_ block.

 The general sequence of events for gateway operation is:
 1. Optional metadata specifies configuration paramaters that should be used at install time to properly (manually) setup the device.
-2. (_dynamic_ only) On startup, the gateway connects to the cloud and receives a configuration block that details which _proxy devices_ the gateway should proxy for.
+2. (_explicit_ only) On startup, the gateway connects to the cloud and receives a configuration block that details which _proxy devices_ the gateway should proxy for.
 4. Gateway 'attaches' (Cloud IoT terminology) to the proxied devices, receiving a configuration block for each proxied device.
 Any attach errors are indicated in the gateway _status_ block and sent along as a _logentry_ event.
-5. (_dynamic_ only) The proxied device's _config_ block specifies any local connection parameters for the proxied device, e.g. the BacNET device id.
+5. (_explicit_ only) The proxied device's _config_ block specifies any local connection parameters for the proxied device, e.g. the BacNET device id.
 6. The gateway proxies communication to/from the device, translating between native (e.g. BacNET) communications and UDMI-based messages.